 Hi friends!
 How’s the morning treating you?
 It’s been chilly and blustery over here.
 Definitely feels like winter. 🙂 It was a pretty low-key evening last night, with a super simple dinner: chicken, sweet potatoes, sautéed carrots and zucchini + wine.
 (The carrots were from Liv; she threw them in the cart at People’s and was like “I would like some carrots.”
 Not going to argue with that one.)
 I also got in some easy cardio and strength from PBB.

 ’Tis the season for emphasizing quick, functional workouts with the busy holiday festivities.
 It can be a little trickier to get in workouts from the end of November until January.
 While gym time can be more limited, it’s just as awesome to get in a quick workout when you can.

-This time of year, we’re also flooded with (lame) articles about how many miles you need to jog to “run off that eggnog.”
-How many squats you need to do to “work off that turkey and stuffing.”
+This time of year, we’re also flooded with (lame) articles about how many miles you need to jog to “run off that eggnog” and how many squats you need to do to “work off that turkey and stuffing.”
 And this is me:

 Form cues and tips:

-Fly and rows: make sure to lift up through your core and keep a nice, straight spine without rounding or arching the back.
-For your flyes, stop with the weights in line with your shoulders.
+Fly and rows: Make sure to lift up through your core and keep a nice, straight spine without rounding or arching the back.
+For your flies, stop with the weights in line with your shoulders.
 For your rows, really think about squeezing and engaging between the shoulder blades.

 Let me know if you give it a try!
 What’s your go-to workout when your schedule is extra busy?